What Is the Best Dog Toothpaste?

 Let’s be honest – no dog likes to have his teeth brushed, even when you use the best dog toothpaste to accomplish this.
 However, a really good toothpaste for dogs can help with, and ease the process.

-I chose Sentry Petrodex Enymatic Toothpaste for dogs as my number one selection for the best dog toothpaste (read my review below on why).
+I chose Sentry Petrodex Enymatic Toothpaste for dogs as my number one selection in this round-up (read my review below on why).

 Its poultry flavor entices your dog, and it is specifically formulated for pets.
 It helps to reduce tartar and plaque buildup and fights bad breath.
 I also like that this canine toothpaste is made in the United States, which compared to some other brands made in China, brings a little trust in Sentry Petrodex's toothpaste products.